jldec/jldec.me/content/blog/first-impressions-of-the-new-github-projects-beta.md

   Project tables are spreadsheet-like views where each row is a real or a draft issue.
 Beta Projects also support kanban views.
 Task lists and draft issues can be converted into real issues.
 ---

-## Issues with GitHub issues
+# First impressions of the new GitHub Projects Beta

 GitHub issues have historically provided a simple yet powerful way to track work in your GitHub repositories.
 Each issue includes a description, assignee(s), and a timeline with a comment thread and automatically-generated references to related issues and PRs.
 Issues can be categorized using labels, and the issues list can be searched or filtered in many ways.

-But as projects get larger and more complex, working with issues also has its challenges.
+As projects get larger and more complex, working with issues also has its challenges.

+### Issues with GitHub issues
 - How to turn large "Epic" issues into smaller issues?
 - How to prioritize and organize issues into iterations?
 - How to track issues across multiple repositories?